 The College of Engineering’s CAEN computer labs are intended to support the course-related, instructional needs of enrolled Michigan Engineering students.
 Since Engineering Student Project Teams provide a valuable educational experience to students, and non-Engineering students may be members of these teams, CAEN provides those members access to the computer labs with the following requirements:

 - Students must be enrolled in a U-M course during the current term, and must be in good standing with the University, as verified by Wolverine Access.

-- The need for access to CAEN computer labs must be established in written form by the student team’s College of Engineering faculty advisor.
+- The need for access to CAEN computer labs must be established in written form by the team’s College of Engineering faculty advisor.

-Any student granted access to CAEN computers should know that they are subject to all U-M policies, including those outlined on the CAEN Conditions of Use page.
+In addition, any student granted access to CAEN computers should know that they are subject to all U-M policies, including those outlined on the CAEN Conditions of Use page.